2025 Third London International Chinese Music Festival

 The festival features expert tuition in a range of Chinese instruments and performances by world-renowned musicians and groups.

-These include China’s distinguished Yangqin dulcimer Prof. Zhao Xinzhi and the Xi’an Ensemble, Guqin master Li Pengpeng (Germany), young composer/conductor Ray Lin (Australia), conductor/Chinese flautist Chen Yi-Chuan, composers Prof. Li Xinyan (USA) and Sun Keting (UK) who will premiere exciting new compositions.
-UK virtuoso musicians and tutors include Dr Cheng Yu (pipa), Yang Kang (guzheng), Ji Mengdie (guzheng), Zhang Jiaqi (guqin/ruan), Lu Zongpu (dizi), Dennis Lee (xiao and xun), Huang Ziyang (erhu), Michael Skelton(percussion) and Wang Wei (Beijing/Kun Opera).
+The festival features expert tuition in a range of Chinese instruments and performances by world-renowned musicians and groups.
+These include China’s distinguished yangqin dulcimer master Professor Zhao Xinzhi (赵新芝) and the Silk Road Dulcimer Ensemble (丝路秦韵扬琴乐团); guqin master Li Pengpeng 李蓬蓬 (Germany); young composer/conductor Ray Lin 林秉睿 (Australia); conductor/Chinese flautist Chen Yi-Chuan 陈奕全; and composers Professor Li Xinyan 李欣艳(USA) and Sun Keting孙柯亭 (UK) who will premiere exciting new compositions.
+UK virtuoso musicians and tutors include Dr Cheng Yu 程玉 (pipa); Yang Kang 杨康 and Ji Mengdie 冀梦蝶(guzheng); Zhang Jiaqi 张家麒 (guqin/ruan); Lu Zongpu 路宗璞 (dizi); Dennis Lee 李光泰 (xiao and xun); Huang Ziyang黄子洋 (erhu); Michael Skelton 麦克斯凯顿 (percussion) and Wang Wei 王蔚 (Beijing/Kun Opera).
+Musicians on Western instruments include rising stars Laure Chan and Adrian Wang 王寓哲 on violin and Li Siqian 李斯倩 on piano.

 The festival is organised by China Arts (UK), the London Youlan Qin Society, and UK Chinese Music, in partnership with SOAS University of London.
+Places are limited and early registration is advisable.

 The festival comprises:

-• A five-day summer school from 25 to 29 August (New percussion classes 27 to 29 August)
+• A five-day summer school from 25 to 29 August (New: percussion classes 27 to 29 August)

-• A series of concerts in London, Telford and Oxford
+• A series of concerts in London, Telford and Oxford 25, 26 27, 29 and 30 August

-• Guqin and Chinese Music yaji, 30 August 1:30pm, SOAS
+• Guqin and Chinese Music yaji, SOAS, 30 August 1:30pm

 • Masterclasses, workshops, and ensemble classes during the festival

-• Calligraphy and Chinese chess (Go) Summer School - Monday 25 to Friday 29 August, SOAS
+Summer School - Monday 25 to Friday 29 August, SOAS

-The five-day summer school features classes on the guqin (7-stringed zither), guzheng (21-stringed zither), pipa lute, erhu fiddle, dizi, xiao flutes and percussion music (27 to 29 August).
-This will be a rare opportunity for anyone in the UK and overseas interested in learning and understanding more about traditional Chinese music and instruments.
 The summer school will combine group classes, one-to-one tuition, masterclasses, talks and workshops.
 It will be open to participants with little or no experience as well as to those at higher levels.
 An exciting new addition this year will be an energetic Chinese drumming and percussion class.
 Our tutors all have Masters’ or higher degrees in music and many years of teaching experience.
 At the end of the summer school all our students will have the opportunity to perform alongside some of our tutors.
 Students are encouraged to bring their own instruments.
 We do, however, have a limited number of instruments for hire or purchase and would encourage you to enquire regarding availability.

 Concert Series

-• 27 August @ 7pm: ‘Echoes of Nature’ Gala Concert.
-BGLT, SOAS, Univeristy of London WC1H OXG.
+• 27 August, 7pm: “Echoes of Nature” Gala Concert.
+BGLT, SOAS, Uni. of London WC1H OXG.

-• 28th August @ 7pm: Sound of Silk and Bamboo Concert, Oxford
+• 26 August, 7pm: Sound of Silk and Bamboo Concert, Oxford (tbc.)

-• 29th August @ 7pm: China-West Soundscape, St. Marylebone Church, London NW1 5LT
+• 29 August, 7pm: China-West Soundscape, St. Marylebone Church, London NW1 5LT

-• 30 August @ 7pm: Showcase Concert featuring student musicians, Djam Lecture Theatre (DLT), SOAS, London WC1H OXG
+• 30 August, 7pm: Showcase Concert featuring student musicians, Djam Lecture Theatre (DLT), SOAS, London WC1H OXG

 List of Musicians / Artists: